DOCENTIA: Support program for the evaluation of the quality of teaching activity of university professors

 Programme Monitoring Committee

-One of the functions of this commission will be to periodically review the model and the established framework procedure in order to apply the necessary improvements derived from the implementation of the model and to respond to the demands of the agents involved.
-It is made up of a chairperson and secretary proposed by ANECA and a representative of each of the agencies involved in the DOCENTIA Programme.
+This commission is responsible for overseeing the Programme and its functions include periodically reviewing the model and the established procedure to apply the necessary improvements resulting from the implementation of the model, as well as responding to the demands of the agents involved.
+It is made up of a presidency and a secretariat proposed by ANECA and a representation of each of the autonomous agencies involved in the DOCENTIA Programme.

 Commission for the evaluation of the Design, Monitoring and Certification of the DOCENTIA Programme models